 In this video, Professor Vladimir Stissi and student Gijs discuss frequently asked questions about the unique Bachelor's programme Ancient Studies.

-See this recording of our live Meet and Ask session, in which Professor Vladimir Stissi illustrates the Ancient Studies Bachelor's programme and answer questions.
+See this recording of our November 2022 live session, in which the Ancient Studies Bachelor's programme is illustrated.

 Frequently Asked Questions

 What are my options after I have completed my programme?

 Upon completion of this programme, you can opt to do a Master's or you can enter the job market right away.
 Please find more information on this on the 'After graduation' page.

 Is it possible to do this programme in part-time?

 No, this programme can only be done in full-time.

 When does the programme start?

 Just like all of the other Faculty of Humanities programmes, this programme will start in September.
 It is not possible to start at a different time.